Skip to Content

 To attach the bottom section, use the biscuit joiner to cut and join the bottom of your shutter to one of the sections.

-Use wood glue to secure and add a clamp to hold until bond is set, approx. 30 minutes.
+Use wood glue to secure and add a clamp to hold until the bond is set, approx. 30 minutes.
 Once again, allow to set for 24 hours before proceeding.

-Attach Top Section to Door Shutters
+Attach the Top Section to Door Shutters

 Next, you will want to use your biscuit joiner and drill to create a way to join the top section to the shutter top.
 Align the top section to the top of the shutter, with the cutout area at the bottom.